A complete guide to scattering cremated remains

 This is definitely NOT how an ash-scattering should go.

 Aside from the fact that there is an ick factor in being covered with cremated remains, it is also not safe to have cremated remains blow into your eyes.
-It is possible small particles (as they are bone fragments) could be sharp and irritate the eyes.
+It is possible that small particles (as they are bone fragments) could be sharp and irritate the eyes.

 If a group is gathered to disperse the ashes, ensure everyone is together grouped perpendicular to the wind.